 DAO represents Data Access Object.
 The best practices to be followed in DAO are explained below:

-Example for a Guideline is: Analysts attempting to maximize data content to reduce network traffic.
+An example of a Guideline is Analysts attempting to maximize data content to reduce network traffic.

-VO represents Value Object.
+VO represents Value objects.
 The best practices to be followed in Value Objects are explained below:

 The following are the best practices to be followed in session bean façade: